 The International Research Group on Ostracoda (IRGO) is an interdisciplinary, international organization of about 400 researh scientists studying living and fossil Ostracoda.

-A new web site devoted to taphonomy summarizes research of an informal taphonomic group: Centro de Estudios de Almejas Muertas [C.E.A.M.]
+A web site devoted to taphonomy summarizes research of an informal taphonomic group: Centro de Estudios de Almejas Muertas [C.E.A.M.]
 (Department of Geosciences, University of Arizona).
 C.E.A.M. research concentrates primarily on taphonomy and paleoecology of mollusks, brachiopods, and insects.

 Zooarchaeology is the analysis of animal remains (e.g., bone, shell) from archaeological sites to reconstruct the cultural lifeways of people and the interrelationships between people, animals, and the environment.

-A WWW page dealing with ichnology
+A webpage dealing with ichnology

 and trace fossils.
 The page includes an introduction to the subject